 N1: ZetTrans will undertake settlement "walkability" and "cyclability" audits (including all ability access and placemaking) across Shetland.
 They will be centred on an area within 5km of local destinations for cycling (about 20 min ride) and within 2km for walking (about 20 min walk), or other logical end point (e.g.: the end of the built-up area).
-The audit will identify opportunities to improve existing routes, identify where new links are needed.
+The audit will identify opportunities to improve existing routes and identify where new links are needed.
 Local placemaking opportunities will also be considered.

-For each settlement these audits will take account of routes already identified by Community Councils and any existing old roads alignments with potential for use to form a list of prioritised measures, with a delivery timescale and funding plan.
+For each settlement these audits will take account of routes already identified by Community Councils and any existing old road alignments with potential for use to form a list of prioritised measures, with a delivery timescale and funding plan.

-Measures may include lower speed limits, segregated cycling infrastructure, new or better pedestrian crossings, area-wide modal filtering ("low traffic neighbourhoods"), etc.
+Where appropriate, and in discussion with partners, measures may include lower speed limits, segregated cycling infrastructure, new or better pedestrian crossings, area-wide modal filtering ("low traffic neighbourhoods"), etc.